VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 These were the obligations for the provider.

 Obligations for the deployer: For certain high-risk AI systems, like for recruitement or education, you need to perform "a fundamental rights impact assessment".
-Wyh?
+Why?
 Because those high-risk AI systems have a big impact on people's life.
 Therefore, it's important to have an assessment before putting the service into use.

 ![les11_AI_Act_seven_requirements](img/les11_AI_Act_seven_requirements.png)